dominickpastore/ruddr/README.md

 Ruddr is available on PyPI under the name [`ruddr`][PyPI].
 Basic installation works similarly to any other Python package:

-    pip install ruddr
+    pip3 install ruddr

 Ruddr is now installed.
 You can continue to configuration.

-**Note:** If you would like to use the `systemd` notifier, you need to install with the `systemd` extra, as it has extra dependencies:
+**Note:** If you would like to use the `systemd` notifier, there are extra steps.
+See the installation instructions in the [full documentation][docs] for details.

-    pip install ruddr[systemd]

-If the `systemd` extra does not install, see the [full documentation][docs].
-You may be missing some non-Python dependencies, and there are extra steps for virtual environments.
-TODO Note this stuff in docs

 Basic Usage and Configuration
 -----------------------------